pencil-code/pencil-code/doc/readthedocs/manuals/ultra-quick-guide.rst

 .. figure:: figs/qguide_convlab_turms.png
-  :name: qguide_convlab_turms.png
+  :name: qguide_convlab_turms_py
   :width: 80%

   Evolution of the urms in the conv-slab simulation.
 Python post-processing inside the container.

-Some examples of postprocessing with Python can be found in the :ref:`python documentation <modpython>` and in the :ref:`python tutorials <tutpython>`.
+Some examples of postprocessing with Python can be found in  the :ref:`python tutorials <tutpython>`.

 Using IDL